January 09, 2017: Barry Cauchon

 AVAILABILITY: All three supplements are presently available.
 If the inventory becomes depleted, I will reprint as required.
 I will let you know prior to your payment of any delays you may be facing.

 Thank you for considering A Peek Inside the Walls.
-John and I look forward to bringing you many more of these in the future.
 If you have any questions, please email me at email@example.com.
-I’ll be happy to help you in any way that I can.
+I’ll be happy to help assist you.